hushenwei2000/rvv-atg/README.md

    If the terminal can find `riscv_isac` command then it's successful

 4. Sail Reference Model (If you want to run RISCOF to test)
-   1. Intall sail-riscv with vector support `https://github.com/riscv/sail-riscv/tree/vector-dev`.
+   1. Intall sail-riscv with vector support `https://github.com/riscv/sail-riscv`. master branch
-      1. sail version should be `0.15`
+      1. sail version should be `0.16`
       1. Note that you should modify `vlen` and `elen` in `riscv_sys_control.sail` after `init_pmp()` before building.
 Add these two lines for example:
       ```
       vlen = 0b0011;